Ford E-Series: Body

 Unlike its predecessors, Ford designed the 1975 Econoline with a "two-box" layout.
 Similar to the Ford Transit of the time, the configuration moved the engine as far forward as possible and lower in the chassis than in its predecessor; although the hood was nearly twice as long, the hoodline was much lower.
-A higher degree of parts commonality with the F series made itself known in the bodystyling: the vent windows, taillights, bumpers, and wheels were common items between the two vehicles.
+A higher degree of parts commonality with the F-Series made itself known in the body styling: the vent windows, taillights, bumpers, and wheels were common items between the two vehicles.

 During its sixteen-year production run, the exterior of the Econoline/Club Wagon would remain nearly unaltered.
 In 1978, the Super Van/Super Wagon was introduced; based on the 138-inch wheelbase, it was a rear body extension allowing for extra cargo room or an extra row of seating (for up to 15 passengers).
 In 1979, a minor facelift updated the grille design; round headlights were replaced by rectangular units.
 In 1983, the Ford Blue Oval was added to the grille, replacing the "FORD" lettering on the hood.
+Specific to the 1984 model year was a standard grille finish of dark argent with bright surround for both the Econoline and Club Wagon; chrome remained an option and was included with the latter's XLT trim.
+The grille was afterwards reverted to bright argent.
+Also for '84 did the Econoline's payload grade (150/250/350) become incorporated into the fender lettering until all fender badging was eliminated for the 1991 model year.
+Club Wagon chassis variants were not denoted.

 Although the 1986 Ford Aerostar minivan would introduce styling far different from the Econoline, the basic styling of the full-size van would heavily influence the Ford Ranger (and its SUV offspring, the Ford Bronco II).

 Interior

 Inside, the redesign of the chassis expanded interior room, though the rear of the engine still remained between the front seats; an engine cover still provided access for servicing.
-Sharing many controls with the F series, the new design also improved interior ergonomics.
-In three body sizes, the Econoline was produced in a cargo van and passenger van, with the latter produced in three trim levels; base, Custom and Chateau.
+Sharing many controls with the F-Series, the new design also improved interior ergonomics.
+In three body sizes, the Econoline was produced in a cargo van and passenger van, with the latter produced in three trim levels: base, Custom and Chateau.
 In addition, the Club Wagon was produced solely as a passenger van.
-After 1980, this was replaced by F-series nomenclature of XL and XLT.
-In line with the F-Series, the Econoline/Club Wagon was sold in 100/150/250/350 variants, with the Econoline 100 discontinued in 1983 (Club Wagon chassis variants were not denoted).
+After 1980, this was replaced by the F-Series nomenclature of XL and XLT.
+In line with the F-Series, the Econoline/Club Wagon was sold in 100/150/250/350 variants, with the Econoline 100 discontinued after the 1983 model year.